App

 With the Cardano being the underlying blockchain for delivering funds from and to users we added initial support for the following native wallets.
 Once a user adds their wallet, it is saved for easy reference when interacting with the app.

-A Cardano decentralized exhange (DEX) was added for users looking to swap their native tokens before or after interacting with the app.
+A Cardano decentralized exhange (DEX) was added for users looking to swap their native tokens before or after interacting within the app.

 Fiat On-ramps & Off-ramps: In Progress